Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: Non-magnetized configuration of NSWH systems

 The wormhole throat radii obtained using Approach~2, shown in Fig.~\ref{figRsr0nonmagnetized}(b), exhibit a trend similar to that found in Approach~1.
-In particular, the throat radius curves again nearly overlap for different values of $h$, indicating a comparable insensitivity of the throat size to anisotropy.
-The qualitative effect of anisotropy on the throat radius range is also the same as in Approach~1.
 The primary difference between the two approaches appears in the overall mass and radius scales: Approach~1 yields systematically larger masses and radii, consistent with the corresponding MR relations obtained under that approach.
-This suggests that the wormhole throat size is primarily governed by the global structure of the configuration rather than by pressure anisotropy.

-As mentioned earlier, the WH+NS system can reach masses that may even exceed the mass of the secondary compact object of GW190814.
+As mentioned earlier, the NSWH system can reach masses that may even exceed the mass of the secondary compact object of GW190814.
 This fact implies that the system can become very massive and, consequently, highly compact, as illustrated in Fig.~\ref{figcompactnessnonmagnetized}.
 The compactness $\mathcal{C}=M/R_s$ can even enter the region typically associated with ultracompact objects.
-The range of $\mathcal{C}$ for ultracompact object is $0.33<\mathcal{C}<0.44$ \cite{ByonBurikham,ByonAnto}.
-Recently, research on ultracompact objects has attracted significant interest (see, e.g., Refs.~\cite{ByonBurikham,ByonAnto,Prasetyo2021,Prasetyo2021b,Fauzi2025,Carballo2022,Benetti2025,Urbano2019,Prasetyo2023,Hidalgo2021,Tasinato2022,Kleihaus2020,Zhu2020}).
+The range of $\mathcal{C}$ for ultracompact object is $0.33<\mathcal{C}<0.44$ \citep{ByonBurikham,ByonAnto}.
+Recently, research on ultracompact objects has attracted significant interest (see, e.g.,~\cite{ByonBurikham,ByonAnto,Prasetyo2021,Fauzi2025,Benetti2025,Urbano2019,Prasetyo2023,Hidalgo2021,Tasinato2022,Kleihaus2020,Zhu2020}).
 Those objects possess radii smaller than $3M$, i.e., inside the photon-sphere radius.
-In such regimes, gravitational-wave echoes may occur, and the corresponding echo time can be computed \cite{Sakti2021}, thereby providing a potential observational imprint of such systems.
+In such regimes, gravitational-wave echoes may occur, and the corresponding echo time can be computed~\citep{Sakti2021}.
 The fact that the system considered in this work can enter the ultracompact region is therefore a notable result, as this regime cannot be achieved by ordinary polytropic NSs.

-Some physical quantities can serve as potential observational imprints of WH+NS configurations, one of which is the surface redshift $z$.
-Mathematically, it is defined as \cite{Sakti2021}
+One of the physical properties of NSWH configurations that can be calculated is the surface redshift $z$.
+Mathematically, it is defined as~\citep{Sakti2021}

-For ordinary NSs with typical masses $M = 1.2\text{--}2.0\,M_\odot$ and radii $R_s = 10\text{--}14$ km, the expected surface redshift falls within the range $z \simeq 0.1\text{--}0.5$.
-Cottam et al. \cite{Cottam2002} reported a gravitational redshift of $z = 0.35$ from 28 bursts of the low-mass X-ray binary EXO~0748$-$676, consistent with theoretical expectations for regular NSs.
+For ordinary NSs with typical masses $M = 1.2\text{--}2.0\,M_\odot$ and radii $R_s = 10\text{--}14$ km, the expected surface redshift falls within the range $z \simeq 0.1\text{--}0.5$. \cite{Cottam2002} reported a gravitational redshift of $z = 0.35$ from 28 bursts of the low-mass X-ray binary EXO~0748$-$676, consistent with theoretical expectations for regular NSs.